-14.04.217 - Section 2304.12.5 of the 2016 California Building Code is amended to read as follows:
+14.04.220 - Section 2304.12.5 of the 2019 Edition of the California Building Code is amended to read as follows:

-2304 12 5 Wood used in retaining walls and cribs Wood installed in retaining or crib walls shall be preservative treated in accordance with AWPA U1 for soil and fresh water use Wood shall not be used in retaining or crib walls for structures assigned to Seismic Design Category D, E or F
+2304.12.5 Wood used in retaining walls and cribs.
+Wood installed in retaining or crib walls shall be preservative treated in accordance with AWPA U1 for soil and fresh water use.
+Wood shall not be used in retaining or crib walls for structures assigned to Seismic Design Category D, E or F.